 The journey of a pound coin turning a spinning wheel by means of an electronic process is by no means simple, but every good player should know how the roulette machine works.
 So here we go.

-In this article we’ll cover the basics which include cash registration, random number generators, pay tables and roulette wheel simulation.
-So lets explain each of these areas in a little more detail, the complete cycle from obtaining credits to the machines decision on whether or not to pay you off.
+In this article, we’ll cover the basics which include cash registration, random number generators, pay tables and roulette wheel simulation.
+So let’s explain each of these areas in a little more detail, the complete cycle from obtaining credits to the machines decision on whether or not to pay you off.
 We’re going to explain how roulette machines work from the beginning to end.

 The resultant number – Some players have recorded betting patterns and the responsive behavior of roulette terminals over given periods, information that tells us something about the resultant.
 On average, it can take anything from between 5 to 19 seconds for the resultant calculation, in other cases as long as 30 seconds.
-This is the amount of time it takes to send a signal from the start button to the computer programme governed by the RNG.
+It is the amount of time it takes to send a signal from the start button to the computer programme governed by the RNG.
 The resultant number is the end of the cycle and the final stage of the operation.
-There is a link between these time frames and the outcome of the balls position, as during this time the pay tables are consulted.
+There is a link between these time frames and the outcome of the balls position, as during this time the pay tables get consulted.
 We don’t know that longer periods for the RNG cycle mean more chances of winning, or shorter periods mean less, but the machine is now thinking about paying or not paying you.

-We’ve explained the betting cycle of an fobt and just how the roulette machine works in about as brief as you can get it.
+We’ve explained the betting cycle of an FOBT and just how the roulette machine works in about as brief as you can get it.
 The subject is both vast and complex, even the process of how these machines count the cash going into them is a science in itself.
 Here at team covert we’re all about smarter play, and knowing what you’re up against is paramount.
 Just remember these lines of wisdom next time you’re spinning one at your favourite betting shop.
-FOBT’s are calculated machines that are working with the aim of collecting profits whilst under the orders that it must payout 92.3% of the time.
+FOBT’s remain calculated machines that are working with the aim of collecting profits whilst under the orders that it must payout 92.3% of the time.
 In the long run, the computer will ensure that this happens.
-Over the short scale, it’s a load of code creating chaos that simulates the win/loss complex with very little input from yourself, unless of course we’re talking about your money.
+Over the short scale, it’s a load of code creating chaos that simulates the win/loss complex with very little input from yourself, unless we’re talking about your money.
 That’s why it’s best to bankroll whilst playing roulette in shorter periods of time.

 Remember too that the start button is much more than a button that says start, it’s the beginning of an electronic process that determines the very fate of your cash flow.
-Think about that whilst your playing, and you’re games will find a new sense of meaning.
+Think about that whilst your playing, and your games will find a new sense of meaning.